ruisater/ruisater.github.io/about/index.md

 This blog has as its destiny to collect and present to the general public the diatribes, discourses and ideations of Rui Sater, man of letters.

+The term *oneirocriticon* has its origin in the byzantine dust of History; in a volume from Antiquity, inside which was to be found a tipology of dreams, those elopements of the mind that both frighten and delight the human animal.
+The nature of this work and its like has never been merely descriptive: inside of these manuals were mingled the interpretative and prescriptive characters as well.
+Let this be of no surprise to us: for no encyclopedia is honest, and no almanac innocent.

 ---

 Este blogue tem como fito organizar e dispor ao público geral as diatribes, rábulas e cogitações de Rui Sater, homem de letras.